biojs/edu/series/101/03_package_basics.md

 module.exports = snipspector;
 ~~~

-now other BioJS components are able to include your component by using
+Other BioJS components are able to include your component by using

 ~~~
 var snipspector = require('biojs-io-snipspector');
 snipspector.parse();
 ~~~

-Instead of requiring packages, you can alos require files:
+Instead of requiring packages, you can also require files:

 ~~~
 var snipspector = require('../src/index');